unaguna/random-obj-generator/sphinx/source/doc.as_command.datetime.rst

 ---------------------

 - :code:`MINIMUM` (optional):
-    - the minimum value with the ISO-8601 format.
+    - the minimum value with the `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_.
 If not specified, the behavior is left to the specification of `randdatetime <randog.factory.html#randog.factory.randdatetime>`_.

 - :code:`MAXIMUM` (optional):
-    - the maximum value with the ISO-8601 format.
+    - the maximum value with the `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_.
 If not specified, the behavior is left to the specification of `randdatetime <randog.factory.html#randog.factory.randdatetime>`_.

 - :code:`--iso` (optional):
-    - if specified, it outputs generated object with ISO-8601 format.
+    - if specified, it outputs generated object with `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_.

 - :code:`--fmt FORMAT` (optional):
     - if specified, it outputs generated object with the specified format; The format is specified in `the form of strftime or strptime <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_.